 Replication Study: A Cross-Country Field Observation Study of Real World PIN Usage at ATMs and in Various Electronic Payment Scenarios

-Melanie Volkamer, Karlsruhe Institute of Technology (KIT), Technische Universität Darmstadt; Andreas Gutmann, OneSpan Innovation Centre, University College London; Karen Renaud, Abertay University, University of South Africa, University of Glasgow; Paul Gerber, TU Darmstadt; Peter Mayer, Karlsruhe Institute of Technology (KIT), Technische Universität Darmstadt
+Melanie Volkamer, Karlsruhe Institute of Technology (KIT) and Technische Universität Darmstadt; Andreas Gutmann, OneSpan Innovation Centre and University College London; Karen Renaud, Abertay University, University of South Africa, and University of Glasgow; Paul Gerber, Technische Universität Darmstadt; Peter Mayer, Karlsruhe Institute of Technology (KIT) and Technische Universität Darmstadt